sandheepp/digit_recogniser/README.md

 Kaggle project on digit recogniser

-Used ML algorithm to determine the house prices in a region
+Used CNN to read handwritten digits from 0-9.